 Of potential concern to advertisers and consumers alike, delisted apps can remain installed on a device even after the app has been removed from the app store.
 If an app were removed due to an app store policy violation, there is an increased risk to consumer privacy and security, as well as brand safety for advertisers.

 Through analysis of delisted Google Play Store and Apple App Store apps in the first half of 2021, Pixalate found that:

 Pixalate’s H1 2021 Delisted Apps Report includes:

 Download a copy of the H1 2021 Delisted Apps Report here for free.
-You can also register for our webinar on September 30, 2021, we will review this data — and other data about risk factors in the mobile in-app ecosystem — in greater detail.
+You can also watch our webinar on October 7, 2021, we will review this data — and other data about risk factors in the mobile in-app ecosystem — in greater detail.